FOREX-Dollar gains before Fed meeting, jobs data

 By Karen Brettell

-NEW YORK, May 1 (Reuters) - The dollar rose on Monday after data showed that U.S. manufacturing pulled off a three-year low in April before a busy week for central banks, with the Federal Reserve expected to raise interest rates by an additional 25 basis points on Wednesday.
+NEW YORK, May 1 (Reuters) - The dollar rose to an almost two-week high against a basket of currencies on Monday before the Federal Reserve is expected to hike interest rates by an additional 25 basis points and after data showed that U.S. manufacturing pulled off a three-year low in April.

+Investors will focus on whether the U.S. central bank indicates that it expects to pause rate increases after May, or if it keeps alive the possibility of an additional hike in June or later when it concludes its two-day meeting on Wednesday.

+Inflation is seen as possibly keeping the Fed in a tightening cycle if it remains high, assuming that the labor market and other parts of the economy remain solid.

-The Institute for Supply Management (ISM) said that its manufacturing PMI rose to 47.1 last month from 46.3 in March, which was the lowest reading since May 2020.
+The greenback rose after the Institute for Supply Management (ISM) said on Monday that its manufacturing PMI rose to 47.1 last month from 46.3 in March, which was the lowest reading since May 2020.

 "Broadly, the data show that the manufacturing sector is still in a recession, but there are some encouraging signs of stabilization in the details," Thomas Simons, a money market economist at Jefferies, said in a note.